hxtzzz/heart_attack_models/README.md

 # heart_attack_models
+From NewCastle University
+Xiaotian Hu

-heart attack models by pytorch, gui by pyside2
+heart attack neural network models is based on pytorch, GUI design is created by pyside2.
+The version of Python is 3.8.5.

+The modules should be installed in Python environment.